konydeveloper/KonyDao/README.md

 Model your database in java and generate a Kony database interface for your app.
 Avoid coding WebSQL this way entirely.

+**It covers**
+Operations: Insert, Update, DeleteWhere, GetWhere, GetByPrimaryKey, Clear, GetCountWhere Keep Section: Write your own code into the interface without it being deleted when you recreate it.

+**coming up:** Relationsships, Joins

+Everyone is invited to contribute :)

 ## Usage

 ### Step 1.
 Get the Dao Generator